 In Summer these Indian women when Lobsters be in their plenty and prime, they drie them to keepe for Winter, erecting scaffolds in the hot sun-shine, making fires likewise underneath then, by whose smoake the flies are expelled, till the substance remain hard and drie.
 In this manner they drie Basse and other fishes without salt, cutting them very thinne to dray suddainely, before the flies spoile them, or the raine moist them, having a speciall care to hang them in the smoakie houses, the nigh and dankish weather.

 All human societies allocate the work of making a living and maintaining an economy, first by age and sex and then by other criteria (such as skill, talent, avocation, education, training, social status, class, and caste).
-Artisans, herbalists, elite warriors, shamans, and leaders chosen from eligible high-ranking families, for example, potentially enjoyed special status independently of their sex.
+Artisans, herbalists, healers, elite warriors, shamans, and leaders chosen from eligible high-ranking families, for example, potentially enjoyed special status independently of their sex.

 Much as we would like to believe it, however, it is not true that hunting and gathering societies are and were naturally more egalitarian or had greater gender equality.
-Hunter-gatherers practice gender segregation in some social contexts, e.g., exclusive membership in a sororal or fraternal organization or secret society and taboos associated with female sexual status (menstruation, pregnancy, childbirth).
+Hunter-gatherers practice gender segregation in some social contexts, e.g., exclusive membership in a sororal or fraternal organization or a secret society, and taboos associated with female sexual status (menstruation, pregnancy, childbirth).
 Depending on the type of kinship system, and independently of the type of economy, higher jural and military authority is most often reserved to males.
 Some hunting and gathering societies were authoritarian, enacted bitter internal rivalries, and kept slaves.
 Both competition and cooperation are operative in all human societies.
 Domestic violence is present universally, furthermore, independently of the type of economy or level of social organization.
-So, the idea that Indigenous people living in pre-modern communities automatically have less social stratification, and therefore more equality and social harmony, is a fiction.
+So, the idea that Indigenous people living in pre-modern communities automatically have less social stratification, and therefore more equality and greater social harmony, is a fiction.

 Much of what we know about Algonquian ways of making a living comes from the accounts of the earliest European explorers, such as Samuel de Champlain, who explored the Northeast between 1603 and 1635, and early settlers, such as William Bradford and Edward Winslow of Plymouth Colony, William Wood and Francis Higginson of Salem Village, Daniel Gookin and John Eliot of the Massachusetts Bay Colony, and others.
 A drawing from Champlain’s 1604 expedition, for example, shows a deer hunt in the lower Merrimack Valley in which beaters are driving game animals into a kill zone with fence traps, later described by William Bradford as a “driving yard”.